Project Power: Plot

 Art and Robin find Biggie hosting a private demonstration of Project Power for a potential buyer near the Superdome, where large groups of Saints fans are arriving for a home game.
 Biggie claims that Power represents "the next evolution of the human species", with the pill's powers derived from the abilities of animals, such as the chameleon or the wolverine frog.
 Art interrogates Biggie at gunpoint and learns of a ship, the Genesis, but Frank intervenes, having tracked other users to the demonstration.
 Biggie takes a dose of Power, forcing Art, Robin, and Frank to flee as Art kills Biggie in an explosion.

 Frank arrests Art and informs his captain, but Art explains that the Power epidemic in New Orleans is mass testing to stabilize the drug, and that Tracy is the source of the drug's powers.
 Having convinced Frank that his captain is actually taking orders from Teleios, Art purposely has himself captured by Teleios and taken aboard the Genesis.
 Frank and Robin infiltrate the ship, and Art persuades a guard to free him.
 Frank and Art kill Wallace, while Robin finds Tracy and reunites her with her father.

 As the four attempt to flee, Robin is captured by Dr. Gardner, the head of Project Power, who demands Tracy in exchange for Robin's life.
-Art confronts Gardner, using Power, which gives him the ability of a pistol shrimp to finally kill Gardner and her men.
+Art confronts Gardner, using Power, which gives him the ability to cause a huge explosion to finally kill Gardner and her men.
 Despite this costing Art his life, Tracy ultimately resurrects him with her powers.
 They all escape the ship.